eebtehal/Udacity-Stack-OverFlow-Survey-2017/README.md

     * <span style='color:darkslategray'> HaveWorkedLanguage vs Salary

 # File Descriptions
 There is 1 notebook available here to showcase work related to the above questions.
 The notebook is exploratory in searching through the data pertaining to the questions.
-Markdown cells were used to assist in walking through the thought process for individual steps.

 # Results
 The main findings of the code can be found at the post available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).